-- Segments the data for easier transmission across the Internet, minimizing time-out risks with ServiceNow - Reassembles the data into staging tables in ServiceNow.
+- Extracts the required data of the first data type from your operations database (the normal order when all are selected is inventory, contracts, applications) - · Segments the data for easier transmission across the Internet, minimizing time-out risks with ServiceNow - · Reassembles the data into staging tables in ServiceNow - Repeats the process for the next selected data type.

-Separate transforms on your ServiceNow instance then map the data from the staging tables to your operational ServiceNow CMDB.
+Separate transforms on your ServiceNow instance then map each data type from the staging tables to your operational ServiceNow CMDB.

-Tip • If you have an on premises implementation of FlexNet Manager Suite, you may also run the executable from the command line (see Command-line Tool for Export to ServiceNow on page 189).
+Tip • It is also possible to run the executable from the command line, provided you have a copy of the ServiceNow token available (see Command-line Tool for Export to ServiceNow on page 199).